DanielMYT/osinstallgui/README.md

 - **/usr/share/applications** - In the system application list.
 - **/home/\<name-of-live-user>/Desktop** - On the desktop of the live system.

-Note that you should not modify the `pkexec` command listed in the desktop entry file.
-It is written this way to ensure the programs runs successfully.
-Unlike `sudo`, which would have no problem, `pkexec` does not correctly run GUI programs as root unless the `DISPLAY` and `XAUTHORITY` environment variables explicitly preserved.
+Note that the `pkexec` command listed in the desktop entry file is written in such a way to ensure the program runs successfully.
+Unlike `sudo`, which would respect the user's environment variables, `pkexec` does not.
+As a result, GUI programs will not correctly run as root unless the `DISPLAY` and `XAUTHORITY` environment variables are manually set.
+This is why a modification is required as described above.

 # Troubleshooting
 If something goes wrong during the installation, it's very possible that it was